rsrchboy/terraform-provider-gitlabci/docs/data-sources/runner_config.md

 - `poll_timeout` (Number) The total amount of time, in seconds, that needs to pass before the runner will timeout attempting to connect to the pod it has just created (useful for queueing more builds that the cluster can handle at a time)
 - `privileged` (Boolean) Run all containers with the privileged flag enabled
 - `pull_policy` (List of String) Policy for if/when to pull a container image (never, if-not-present, always).
 The cluster default will be used if not set
+- `runtime_class_name` (String) A Runtime Class to use for all created pods, errors if the feature is unsupported by the cluster
 - `service_account` (String) Executor pods will use this Service Account to talk to kubernetes API
 - `service_account_overwrite_allowed` (String) Regex to validate 'KUBERNETES_SERVICE_ACCOUNT' value
 - `service_container_security_context` (Block List, Max: 1) A security context attached to the service containers inside the build pod (see [below for nested schema](#nestedblock--runners--kubernetes--service_container_security_context))